refinedev/refine/documentation/versioned_docs/version-3.xx.xx/api-reference/core/hooks/auth/useCheckError.md

 ---

 `useCheckError` calls the `checkError` method from the [`authProvider`](/api-reference/core/providers/auth-provider.md) under the hood.
-If the `checkError` returns a rejected promise, `useCheckError` calls the the `logout` method of the `authProvider` and the app is unauthenticated.
+If the `checkError` returns a rejected promise, `useCheckError` calls the `logout` method of the `authProvider` and the app is unauthenticated.

 It returns the result of `react-query`'s [useMutation](https://react-query.tanstack.com/reference/useMutation).
 Data that is resolved from the `checkError` will be returned as the `data` in the query result.